craftcms/commerce/docs/events.md

 # Events

-Craft Commerce provides a multitude of events for extending it's functionality.
+Craft Commerce provides a multitude of events for extending its functionality.

 ## Product related events

 ### The `beforeCaptureVariantSnapshot` event

-Plugins can get notified before we capture a variant's field data, and customize which fields are included.
+Plugins can get notified before we capture a variant’s field data, and customize which fields are included.

 ```php
 use craft\commerce\elements\Variant;